Sanctions: What are they good for? | DW | 04.06.2021

 When words are too weak and war is too costly, sanctions are increasingly the tool countries use to punish bad behavior around the world.
-What they actually achieve, however, can often feel to fall short of their aims.
+What they achieve, however, often seems to fall short of their stated aims.

 The options available to them are often more bad than good.
 A strongly worded condemnation may be worth little more than the paper — or tweet — it's written on.
 At the other extreme, armed intervention risks blood and treasure without certainty of success.